-Governmental Funds - The District operates eight major governmental funds and thirteen non-major governmental funds.
+Governmental Funds - The District operates three major govermental fund groupings and four non-major governmental fund groupings.

 General Fund - The General Fund is typically used to account for all financial resources except those required to be accounted in another fund.